How To Get Rid Of Fireflies in Tennessee

 Catch Fireflies at Dusk

-While it may be time-consuming, catching fireflies in a net and placing them in a jar is the most humane, do-it-yourself way to remove them from your yard.
+While it may be time-consuming, catching fireflies in a net and placing them in a jar is the most humane, do-it-yourself way to get rid of fireflies from your yard.
 Interested in alternative professional solutions for getting rid of fireflies?
 Contact U.S. Pest Protection.

 Before catching fireflies, it’s important to prepare your jar properly.
 Use a glass jar with holes poked in the lid to ensure the fireflies can breathe.
 Place a damp paper towel in the jar, as well, to keep them from drying out.
 If you plan to keep the fireflies longer than a day, place an apple slice in the jar for food.